GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 Speculative decoding uses a smaller draft model to generate responses, then uses the target model to verify them, achieving 2-3x speedup in inference.
 The draft model must be fast and well-aligned with the target model for this technique to be effective.

-#### 3.4 Model Compression
-**Distillation** trains smaller "student" models by transferring knowledge from larger "teacher" models, trading model quality for size and speed improvements.

-**Quantization** compresses models by representing weights and activations with fewer bits.
-Post-training quantization (PTQ) is cheap to implement but can fail with outlier features in large models, while quantization-aware training (QAT) applies quantization during training for better quality but higher cost.
-Different quantization methods include min/max (simple but susceptible to outliers), MSE (minimizes mean squared error), and cross-entropy (preserves order of largest values for softmax).

 #### 3.4 Quantization Techniques
 Compressing a model by representing weights/activations with fewer bits instead of standard fp32 (32-bit float).

 **Quantization Types**: